Young trees in tree tubes growing in the Forest

 Wetland at Oak Wood in the Heart of England Forest

-Because we are breaking up areas of woodland with wide grassland rides, wetland habitats, and hedgerows to create a mosaic of habitats, we estimate that up to 40% of our woodland at the Heart of England Forest does not actually have any trees on it!
+It is important to break up areas of woodland with wide grassland rides, wetland habitats, and hedgerows to create a mosaic of habitats.
+We estimate that up to 40% of our woodland at the Heart of England Forest does not actually have any trees on it!
 This idea originated with our founder Felix Dennis who wanted to create a light and airy Forest.
-This is not only visually pleasing but is the best option for biodiversity and the environment.
+This is not only visually striking but is the good for biodiversity as lots of microhabitats are created in shady, sheltered spots along a forest ride or in a wet patch.

-Not being able to plant a tree somewhere is an opportunity to create or enhance an alternative habitat and do something different with the land.
-For instance, we have two fields in the Forest that have grade 2 alluvial soil which is perfect for growing crops.
+We recognise the importance of integration with other land uses and do consider when fields are best suited to remain in agriculture.
+For example, we have two fields in the Forest that have grade 2 alluvial soil which is perfect for growing crops.
 We have now dedicated this area to our new social enterprise tree nursery, so that we can grow our own trees and generate income for the charity.

 Also, at Oak Wood, we identified an opportunity to develop wetland alongside a tributary to the River Alne, an important habitat type that is increasingly rare in Warwickshire.
 Other habitats are also under threat and important in their own right.
-For example, we have lost 97% of our flower-rich meadows since World War 1, so we would look to incorporate these important and botanically-rich habitats into our overall mosaic rather than planting trees on them.
+For example, we have lost 97% of our flower-rich meadows since the early 20th century, so we would look to incorporate these important and botanically-rich habitats into our overall mosaic rather than planting trees on them.

 Trees and wildlife